zapata-engineering/orqviz/README.md

 If you are doing research using `orqviz`, please cite our paper:

 [ORQVIZ: Visualizing High-Dimensional Landscapes in Variational Quantum Algorithms](https://arxiv.org/abs/2111.04695)

-Thank you to Sukin Sim and Luis Serrano from Zapata Computing for their contributions to the tutorials.

 ## How to contribute